pvbhanuteja/personal-website/content/featured/re-paper/index.md

   - Pytorch
 ---

-A python package to create an editable PDF form from a handwritten form.
+An open source python package to create an editable PDF form from a handwritten form.
 I used LayoutLMv3 model trained on a Question-Answer dataset to identify key-value pairs from the paper and easy-ocr to extract the bounding boxes and text information.